 There are three basic categories of elder abuse:

-Domestic elder abuse generally refers to the abuse of an elderly person by someone who has a special relationship with the person ( a spouse, a sibling, a child, a friend, a caregiver or fiduciary relation, i.e. Power of Attorney or Guardian), that occurs in the elder’s home, or in the home of a caregiver.
+Domestic elder abuse generally refers to the abuse of an elderly person by someone who has a special relationship with the person ( a spouse, sibling, child, friend, caregiver or fiduciary relationship, i.e. Power of Attorney or Guardian), that occurs in the elder’s home, or in the home of a caregiver.

 Institutional abuse generally refers to abuse that occurs in residential facilities for older persons (e.g., nursing homes, assisted living residences, residential healthcare facilities, or rooming board and care facilities).

 Physical abuse is the use of physical force that may result in bodily injury, physical pain, or impairment.
 Physical abuse may include but is not limited to such acts of violence as striking (with or without an object), hitting, beating, pushing, shoving, shackling, slapping, kicking, pinching, spitting at, and burning.
 In addition, inappropriate use of chemical (drug) and physical restraints, force- feeding, and physical punishment of any kind also are examples of physical abuse.
 Physical abuse includes forcing treatment upon an elder who has the capacity to make voluntary healthcare decisions, after the elder has made a voluntary and informed choice regarding such treatment, and providing treatment that is not medically indicated.

 Verbal, emotional or psychological abuse is the infliction of anguish, pain, or distress through verbal or nonverbal acts.
 It includes, but is not limited to, verbal assaults, insults, threats, intimidation, humiliation, and harassment.
 In addition, treating an elder like an infant; isolating an elder from his/her family, friends, or regular activities; giving the elder the “silent treatment;” and enforced social isolation are examples of emotional/psychological abuse.